misiektoja/spotify_profile_monitor/docs/index.md

 spotify_profile_monitor --setup
 ```

-The wizard asks for the target, authentication, polling interval and optional email or webhook alerts, then offers to run Doctor and start monitoring.
-The polling prompt accepts seconds or `s`, `m`, `h` and `d` units and shows both seconds and a readable default.
+The wizard asks for the target, the Spotify login and optional notifications.
+Review the settings before saving them.
+See [Setup & First Run](setup-and-first-run.md) for the browser login import and the manual cookie steps.

 For the manual single-file method, optional extras and upgrade commands, see [Installation](installation.md).